 - Witness the breathtaking six turquoise lakes of the stunning Gokyo Lakes.

-- Sunrise view of Everest, Lhotse, Makalu, Cho Oyu, and other surrounding peaks from Gokypo Ri and Kala Patthar.
+- Sunrise view of Everest, Lhotse, Makalu, Cho Oyu, and other surrounding peaks from Gokyo Ri (5,357 m) and Kala Patthar (5,545 m).

 - Cultural immersion in the authentic Sherpa villages.

-- Scenic flight into the Tenzing-Hillary airport from Kathmandu or Ramechhap (depending on the season).
+- Scenic flight into the Tenzing-Hillary Airport from Kathmandu or Ramechhap (depending on the season).

 - Trek along the vast Ngozumpa Glacier, the longest Himalayan glacier.